 Read the fine print and be clear about who the warranty is with.
 Typically the warranty is with the original manufacturer.
 What duration is the warranty for?

 Does the warranty cover in-home repairs during your warranty period?
 Do your homework.

 How does cold therapy work?

 A cold therapy machine distributes heat therapy or cold therapy via the tube, which travels to the pads, that is wrapped around your body.

 When the machine emits cold therapy, it compresses the treatment area by removing fluid that may have built up in the region and is causing the area to swell.

 The cold temperature restricts blood flow to the injured area temporarily.

-- The short answer is yes.
-Many cold therapy machines focus only on one part of the body, such as the shoulder, or knees, or ankles.
+The short answer is yes.
+Many cold therapy machines focus on one part of the body only, such as the shoulder, or knees, or ankles.

-- On the surface, it may appear that cold therapy machines operate exactly like ice packs.
-Cold therapy machines get much colder than ice packs do, allowing the coldness to seep into the area with pain and swelling deeper.
+On the surface, it may appear that cold therapy machines operate exactly like ice packs.
+Cold therapy machines get much colder than ice packs filled with ice water do, allowing the coldness to seep into the area with pain and swelling deeper.

-Unlike ice packs which stop being cold after a certain period of time, many cold therapy machines offer continuous cold therapy for a few hours and you don’t have to hold the pads in place as you would need to do with traditional ice packs.
+Unlike ice packs which stop being cold after a certain period of time, many cold therapy machines offer continuous cold therapy for a few hours and you don’t have to hold the pads in place as you do with traditional ice packs.